Electrostat-Lab/Electrostatic-Sandbox/embedded-system-design/theory-of-computation/automata.md

   * Appendix-B: References and More about the Automata theory.
   * Appendix-C: The use of the Automata Theory in Medicine.
   * Appendix-D: A Coding project on the _Electrostatic-Sandbox SDK_.

+### Computational Models and the Automata Models

+Computational Models are abstract mathematical models that aim to provide miniaturized forms for the systems' components that are of interest to describe a specific phenomenon based on a scientific theory.

+> [!NOTE]
+> The Finite-Automata Model is the most basic model in the Automata Theory, in addition, it's considered to be the building unit of other more advanced models (e.g., Pushdown Automatas (PDA) - Turing Machines (TM) - Markov Chains).
+A finite-state-automaton has a limited memory that is allocated only for the input symbol, and the current state in execution.
+The more advanced models of the Automata Theory usually have other additional means of memory.

+Examples of some systems which can be modeled using the finite-automata model are:
+* Vending Machines.
+* Automatic doors' controllers.
+* Elevators.
+* Traffic Systems.
+* Electric Railway Systems.
+* Kinematics of Armatures (e.g., Animation Systems in Game Engines).
+* Data manipulation in Flip-flops (e.g., Tabular form of the truth table).
+* The reproductive power of bacterium (e.g., The Cellular automata of binary fusion).

+###